henrik/vim-open-url/README.markdown

 # Open URL plugin for Vim

-Opens URLs on the current line, with OS X `open` or another command you specify.
+Opens URLs on the current line in your default browser via the OS X `open` command, or another command you specify.

 Also handles other URIs, e.g. from Spotify.